Tennessee Bow Hunter Education

-Tennessee offers two ways for students to become a certified bowhunter education graduate.
+Tennessee offers two ways for students to become certified bowhunter education graduates.

 The traditional class is one way to obtain certification as a bowhunter education graduate in Tennessee.

-- The traditional class typically lasts eight hours, the first four hours of the class consists of classroom activities, the next four hours consists of field activities.
+- The traditional class typically lasts eight hours, the first four hours of the class consist of classroom activities, the next four hours consist of field activities.
 Students must attend all sessions of the class to gain certification.
 Students do not have to take the online course prior to taking a traditional class.